 Team 3 walks students to the student body area # 1 and takes roll.
-Candi Rodriguez supervises J. Andreotti's class.
-Once roll is taken by Team Leader North (Mrs. Moore) the Supervising Teacher or Staff member walks students to dirt road and head to the baseball diamond and line up perpendicular to the fence where there home room number is located, or in front of their home room cone in alphabetic order in a single file line.
+Candi Rodriguez supervises J. Rendon's class.
+Comfort supervises Andreotti's class ahd her own class.
+Once roll is taken by Team Leader North (Mrs. Moore) the Supervising Teacher or Staff member walks students to dirt road and head to the baseball diamond and line up perpendicular to the fence where their home room number is located, or in front of their home room cone in alphabetic order in a single file line.
 Search and Rescue remain with injured, or escort them to triage.
 Once completed they go to their class and supervise.